keijiro/sustain-pedal-ios/README.md

 sustain-pedal-ios
 =================

-This is an iOS app which turns iOS devices into sustain pedals.
+This is an iOS app which turns an iOS device into a sustain pedal.

 See [a short demo](https://vine.co/v/heDitAxudra).